 This handmade apron with curved skirt hem is the inspiration for sewing a new one.

 Tying on an apron was part of my late grandmother’s daily routine, and my mother continues that ritual.
-Her aprons have been wearing thin, though, and it’s time for at least one new full apron.
-After looking through her collection of unused half aprons and the few full aprons not yet in tatters (see some of the collection here), I decided to replicate and then tweak one of my grandmother’s favorite designs.
+Her aprons have been wearing thin, though, and it’s time to sew a full apron.
+After looking through her collection of unused half aprons and the few full aprons not yet in tatters (see some of the collection here), I decided to replicate and then tweak one of my grandmother’s favorite designs to sew a full apron.
 We’re not sure from where Grandma copied this design, but it is one she sewed and wore many times over the years.

 Supplies: